DCrawley94/nc-teaching-resources/seminar_plans/de/03_data_fun/04_pg_themeparks/server/themeparks_server/01_http_server.md

 # Build up response and send
 ```

-## Starting writing out code:
+### Starting writing out code:

-- `import re` - we'll need this for checking the path - might not be nece
+- `import re` - we'll need this for checking the path
-- `from db.connection import conn` - we'll need this for querying the DB
+- `from db.connection import create_connection` - we'll need this for querying the DB
-- `GET_GAME_BY_ID_REGEX = re.compile(r"/api/games/(\d+)")` - define a REGEX for matching the path
+- `GET_GAME_BY_ID_REGEX = re.compile(r"/api/games/\d+")` - define a REGEX for matching the path

-Pick on people as I'm working through the solution, thing like:
+Pick on people as I'm working through the solution, things like:

 - How can I match any number of digits with regex?
 - how can I pull the game id from the url?
 - Ask someone to guide me through writing the SQL
 - How should we deal with column names?
 We can hardcode these but is there a better way?
+- When can I close the DB connection?
-- WHat response code should I send?
+- What response code should I send?
 - What content type should I specify?
-- What dod I need to do once I've finished setting headers? - end headers
+- What do I need to do once I've finished setting headers? - end headers
 - What data type should the response body be? - string therefore `json.dumps`
 - What encoding should it be in? - utf-8, should default to that but we can make sure with the `.encode` method